gurkanfikretgunak/share-your-note/README.md

 - **Like System:** Participants can like messages, with real-time like count updates
 - **Event Control:** Hosts can pause, end, and restart events, controlling participant access
 - **Title Editing:** Hosts can edit event titles anytime from the dashboard
+- **Statistics:** Hosts can view real-time statistics (total messages, likes, image messages) in the dashboard
 - Participants cannot join events with `pending` or `finished` status
 - Favorited messages are sorted to the top of the feed
 - Like counts are displayed with a heart icon next to each message
+- **Home Page Layout:** Buttons are organized in a container card, footer is displayed as a single line at the bottom

 ## License